-The graph abobe shows the catch results of Roxtons's operation in the same
+The graph abobe shows the catch results of Roxton's operation in Varzuga,

-river Varzuga, it confirms our own observation and adverse climate conditions
+it confirms our own observation and adverse climate conditions we experienced

-we experienced the past two years.
-The 14 fish per rod (per week) is their
+the past two years.
+The 14 fish per rod (per week) is their worst ever.

-worst ever.
-But then again, it is simply unthinkable to catch that many
+But then again, it is simply unthinkable to catch that many fish in the

-fish in the featureless public beat where we spent a week.
-We have to admit
+featureless public beat where we spent a week.
+We have to admit they do